Ragerlab/Script_for_Cytokine-Signature-Clusters-as-a-Tool-to-Compare-Changes-associated-with-Tobacco-Product-/1.1. Summary Statistics/README.md

 ## Demographics Analysis (Table 1)
-- Calculated demographics statistics including fisher's exact and ANOVA.
+- Calculated demographics statistics to determine if there were differences across smoking statuses.

 ## Descriptive Statistics (Table S1)